 The Missouri Gaming Commission was established in 1993 by the 87th General Assembly as specified by Chapter 313 RSMo to regulate excursion gambling boats.
 The Commission's role is to ensure that criminal elements do not infiltrate licensed gaming operations and that games are conducted fairly, according to their rules and with full disclosure.
 There are 13 riverboat gaming casinos in Missouri.
-This industry employs approximately 9,371 people with an annual payroll of approximately $321 million.
+This industry employs approximately 8,824 people with an annual payroll of approximately $314.6 million dollars.

-Since July 1, 1994 the Charitable Games Division of the MGC has been charged with ensuring the integrity of gaming, and regulating the operation of bingo and other associated games to enable honest games for bingo players.
+Since September 1, 1994 the Charitable Games Division of the MGC has been charged with ensuring the integrity of gaming, and regulating the operation of bingo and other associated games to enable honest games for bingo players.
 Profits made by sponsoring organizations go to charities as prescribed by the Constitution of Missouri.
 The operation of bingo and other associated games is restricted to qualified licensed, religious, charitable, fraternal, veteran and service organizations.
-From its inception in 1980, bingo has generated more than 100 million dollars in tax revenue for the state's Proceeds for Education Fund.

 Daily fantasy sports contests are operated on the internet, with participants paying an entry fee.
 Prizes are paid out to participants with the highest point totals.